 - Successfully obtaining acquittal of journalist tried for crimes in North Dakota

-- Successfully defending against claim of trade secrets misappropriation by software vendor
+- Obtaining summary judgment on all claims in trade secrets misappropriation matter brought by software vendor

-- Defending employers against class and representative wage-and-hour claims
+- Resolving class and representative wage-and-hour claims against employer

 - Defeating on summary judgment a nine-figure claim by the Lehman estate under a derivatives contract